TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/JavaScript/Modules/Modals.rst

     :type: object[]

     Actions rendered into the modal footer.
 If empty, the footer is not rendered.
-See table below.
+See section :ref:`modules-modals` on how to configure the buttons.

 .. _modules-modals-button-settings: